17 August - 18 August 2024

 "Inspiring Science Education in the classroom through an Islamic Worldview."

 Thamina Kassar is a secondary Science educator and a Wellbeing coordinator who strives to ensure that her learners are supported in all domains.
 With ten years of teaching across all stages of the secondary Science, she is passionate about working collegially in teams with a focus on theory to practice.
 Thamina has previously served as a Year Advisor for 4 years before currently taking up the role of a Wellbeing Coordinator for the Malek Fahd Islamic Schools (MFIS), Greenacre Campus.
 Social-emotional wellbeing within an Islamic Worldview is something she is passionate about including the impact it has on learners’ education.
 Thamina is dedicated to promoting a holistic approach (mind-body-soul) to behaviour education with a strong belief in the long-lasting impact of nurturing wellbeing.
 Thamina strives to empower students, guide teachers, and foster positive connections, ultimately contributing to the overall wellbeing and success of the school community.
-Thamina holds a Masters in Education and has completed a post-graduate course in Islamic Pedagogy at the University of South Australia.
+Thamina holds a Master in Teaching and has completed a post-graduate course in Islamic Pedagogy at the University of South Australia.
 She always strives to help those who need it.

 Fawad Khan